Tammy Hembrow Goes Braless In Flirty Crop Top & Reveals Her Past As A Telemarketer

-Tammy Hembrow has shared two new updates to her Instagram feed today, one was a video selfie and another was a snap from her car.
-She rocked the same ensemble in both posts, although her newest update also included information about her past as a telemarketer in the caption.
-Moreover, the sexy outfit she wore featured a flirty white crop top, and she opted to go braless to showcase her cleavage.
+Tammy Hembrow has shared two new updates to her Instagram feed today, including a video selfie and a snap from her car.
+She rocked the same ensemble in both posts, although her newest update also included information in the caption about her past as a telemarketer.
+The sexy outfit she wore included a flirty white crop top, and she opted to go braless to showcase her underboob.

 The model sat with her legs together and placed her right hand on her steering wheel.
-She tilted her head to the right and gave a flirty smile with her lips slightly parted.
+She tilted her head to the right and flashed a flirty smile with her lips slightly parted.

-Her shirt had an off-the-shoulder cut with ruffled accents along the top and bottom, along with long sleeves.
+Tammy’s shirt had an off-the-shoulder cut with ruffled accents along the top and bottom, along with long sleeves.
 The center of the top was tied together into a bow, and her bare chest peeked through.
-She also opted for a pair of light denim jeans with a high-waisted fit and it had large rips on her knees.
+She also opted for a pair of light denim jeans with a high-waisted fit and large rips on her knees.

-Moreover, Tammy wore her hair slicked back into a ponytail and her light blond wavy locks cascaded down her back.
+Tammy also wore her hair slicked back into a ponytail, and her light blond, wavy locks cascaded down her back.
 She also sported an eye-catching makeup application that apparently included a black cat-eye, silver eyeshadow, long lashes, blush, and light pink lipstick with tan liner.

 The interior of her vehicle had plush white accents, and she appeared to be in an empty parking lot.
-The skies were blue and clear, and the bright sunlight entered the car and left her skin looking flawless and glowing.
+The skies were blue and clear, and bright sunlight entered the car, leaving her skin looking flawless and glowing.

 View this post on Instagram